RenCloud/InformatiCup2017/source/explanation.rst

 After the pretraining supervised backpropagation can be used to train an effective discriminative model.[HintonDiscrim]_

 The pretraining helps to kind of initialize the weights for the supervised training.
-So the networks progress is better.
+So the networks learning progress is better.
 It also limits the amount of labeled training date which is needed to train the model.

 The supervised training is visualized by this Tensorboard graph: